 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-The Paleo diet is all the rage these days, but just like any other diet there are healthy ways and not-so-healthy ways to approach it.
-Replacing grain-based breads, crackers, and cookies with nut-based breads, crackers, and cookies can be helpful for those who need to avoid gluten, but relying heavily on these baked goods on a daily basis won’t necessarily improve your health.
+Replacing grain-based breads, crackers, and cookies with nut-based breads, crackers, and cookies can be helpful for those who need to avoid gluten, but relying heavily on these baked goods daily won’t necessarily improve your health.

 recipes that are grain free